AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 ### Deploy rules through Cloud Manager {#deploy-rules-through-cloud-manager}

-To deploy rules, follow these steps:
+To deploy the rules, follow these steps:

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.